ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Hyperbilirubinemias.md

 - Trace urobilinogen in feces, no bilirubin in urine
 - ***Estrogen*** glucuronidation (mediated by UGT1A1) ***defective***
 - isolated hepatocyte transplantation used in a small number of cases
-- \early liver transplantation remains the best hope to prevent brain injury and death at present
+- early liver transplantation best hope to prevent brain injury and death at present
+- phototherapy prolongs lifespan without NeurologicaL damage
+### Crigler-Najjar type 2
+* marked unconjugated hyperbilirubinemia in the absence of abnormalities of
+	* other conventional hepatic biochemical tests,
+	* hepatic histology
+	* hemolysis